magsoft2/Perfon.Net/README.md

 # Perfon.Net
 Perfon.Net is a performance monitoring .Net framework for web applications without using windows performance counters.

-It is designed mainly for use in WebApi and MVC projects, placed on shared hosting plans, when you have no access to IIS or OS and work without access to IIS or OS, or have non-privileged rights.
-It has built-in REST API and UI dashboard
+It has built-in REST API and UI dashboard.

 [See Demo site](http://perfon.1gb.ru "Demo site")

 [See Demo page only, returned from Perfon.Net Api](http://perfon.1gb.ru/api/perfcountersui "See Demo page only, returned from Perfon.Net Api")

-Install from NuGet: `Install-Package Perfon.WebApi`
+Install from NuGet: `Install-Package Perfon.WebApi` for using in Asp.Net WebApi projects.

----

-### Perfon.Core
-Core library, that monitors performance metrics of your application.
-It does not uses windows perfomance counters, so it could used with non-privileged rights.
+Install from NuGet: `Install-Package Perfon.Mvc` for using in Asp.Net Mvc 5 projects.

+It is designed mainly for use in WebApi and MVC projects, placed on shared hosting plans, when you have no access to IIS or OS and work without access to IIS or OS, or have non-privileged rights.

 It has three built-in storage drivers, allowing to save counters data to CSV file, in embedded LiteDB database (www.litedb.org, SQLite analog) or to keep it in memory cache.
 You could develop own storage driver implementing simple interface.
 Custom counters could be impelemented easily deriving from Peron.Net base performance counters.
 Threshold notifications could be set on counters.

 A list of implemented performance counters:
 * Number of requests per second